Mitch-P-Analyst/Salifort-Motors/README.md

     - **XGBoost**
         - Cross Valdiation perofrmed to assess best hyperparameter metrics
             - Very strong prediction results
-        - Identified strong Feature Importance (assessed by **Gain**) for independet variables in reducing average log-loss for classification predicition
+        - Identified strong Feature Importance assessed by **Gain**.
+(Gain is the average reduction in log loss from splits using a feature (averaged over all trees).
+Higher gain ⇒ feature splits reduce log loss more.)
             - Satisfaction Level
                 - **44.0%**
             - Number of Projects